 This website is hosted with Cloudflare.
 It should work fast and survive the hug of death.

 Cloudflare is a great provider, and it manages all the complex CI/CD infrastructure.
-So for the end-user it’s as easy as git push
+So for the end-user it’s as easy as git push.
+I would highly recommend Cloudflare, and I use it for most of my projects.

 Privacy#